 A person who is a party in the action may attend the deposition of a party or witness.
 A witness or potential witness in the action may attend the deposition of a party or witness unless otherwise ordered by the court.

 Local Civil Rule 30.5.
-Depositions of Witnesses Who Have No Knowledge of the Facts is served with a notice of deposition or subpoena regarding a matter about which he or she has no knowledge, he or she may submit reasonably before the date noticed for the deposition an affidavit to the noticing party so stating and identifying a person within the corporation or government entity having knowledge of the subject matter involved in the pending action.
+Depositions of Witnesses Who Have No Knowledge of the Facts (Eastern District Only)

+(a) Where an officer, director or managing agent of a corporation or a government official is served with a notice of deposition or subpoena regarding a matter about which he or she has no knowledge, he or she may submit reasonably before the date noticed for the deposition an affidavit to the noticing party so stating and identifying a person within the corporation or government entity having knowledge of the subject matter involved in the pending action.